The Sutherland Brothers

 The Sutherland Brothers (Gavin and Iain Sutherland) were a Scottish folk and soft rock duo.
 From 1973 to 1978, they performed with rock band Quiver, and recorded and toured as Sutherland Brothers & Quiver.
-Under this combined moniker, the group recorded several albums and had a significant international hit single with the song "Arms of Mary" in 1976.
-In North America, they are primarily known for their 1973 single "(I Don't Want to Love You But) You Got Me Anyway".
+Under this combined moniker, the group recorded several albums and had an international hit single with the song "Arms of Mary" in 1976.
+In North America, their 1973 single "(I Don't Want to Love You But) You Got Me Anyway" reached No. 48 on the Billboard Hot 100, and No. 25 in Canada.

-Iain died of an illness on 25 November 2019, aged 71.